-As I think about my 2014 financial goals, I’m leaning toward an “underachieving to achieve” mindset.
+As I think about my annual financial goals, I’m leaning toward an “underachieving to achieve” mindset.
 In other words, I’m not setting “stretch” goals.
 In my case, a stretch goal would be to pay off my student loan and my residential lot loan (combined remaining balances of $18,000 and change).
 Could it happen in the next year?
 Yeah, it might.
-I might even give myself a 51% chance of creating enough extra income to knock them both out in 2014.
+I might even give myself a 51% chance of creating enough extra income to knock them both out in the coming year.

-But I’d rather set myself up for the easier-but-not-much-less-significant win of knocking out the full balance on the residential lot loan by 12/31/2014 (or 31/12/2014, acknowledging pretty much everyone else on the planet).
+But I’d rather set myself up for the easier-but-not-much-less-significant win of knocking out the full balance on the residential lot loan by the end of the year.

 Way I see it, if you’re going to set a goal, you might as well have a clear idea of exactly how you’re going to make it happen.

 Here’s how it breaks down for the residential lot loan:

 - Base Payment: $163/mo (around $100/mo goes to principal).